Amazon denies outbreaks at German warehouses | DW | 26.05.2020

 Read more: European online shopping habits during Corona lockdown

-On Tuesday, it became public that some 68 cases of COVID-19 were traced to the Amazon warehouse in the town of Winsen in the western state of Lower Saxony.
+On Tuesday, it became public that 53-68 cases of COVID-19 were traced to the Amazon warehouse in the town of Winsen in the western state of Lower Saxony.
 At least another seven have been discovered at another location in the city of Pforzheim in southern Germany.

 Amazon under fire